Zenoo/labrute/README.md

 - Fork this project

-- Make sure your NodeJS and yarn versions are up to date
+- Make sure your NodeJS and pnpm versions are up to date

 - If you are using Windows, make sure to use [Git Bash](https://gitforwindows.org/) as your terminal